scrabbletank/farhome-rules/rulesdoc.md

 ## Terms

 ##### Heavy
-This weapon is extremely heavy and can only be used in an attack or maneuver once per turn.
+This weapon is extremely heavy.
+Attacks and maneuvers made with this weapon add 2 AP to their cost.

 ##### Finesse
 This weapon can use either Strength or Dexterity for attack rolls.